Sanjna Suri: Miss Intercontinental 2017

 In August 2017, Sanjna competed in Miss Grand Malaysia pageant and finished as the second runner-up.
-She then had rights to represent Malaysia at Miss Intercontinental 2017 in Egypt and was placed in the top 18 semifinalists.
+She was able to represent Malaysia at Miss Intercontinental 2017 in Egypt and was placed in the top 18 semifinalists.

 Miss Supranational 2018

 In July 2018, Sanjna was appointed to represent Malaysia at Miss Supernatural 2018 by license holder, Ratu Malaysia Organisation.
 The pageant was held in Krynica-Zdrój, Poland in December 2018, where she finished in the top 25 semifinalists.

 Acting career

 2018-2019

 In 2018, Sanjna appeared in the series, Salon that was aired on NTV7 and Viu.
 Her first Malay movie, Sangkar is set to be released in 2019.
 She plays alongside Zul Ariffin and Remy Ishak.

 Modelling

 Sanjna was featured in the magazine, Nona in April 2018 and Royal Raya 2018 campaign by Shanell Harun.
 She is also a muse for famed Malaysian designers such as Anuar Faizal, Shanell Harun, Ezuwan Ismail, Edna Mode, Jimmy Couture and Ridzuan Bohari.